Resident Rotation Schedule

 Call Responsibilities

-Campbell clinic resident call coverage is divided into multiple call pools by year and rotation.
-PGY-1 residents gain exposure to orthopaedic call while on the 6 week joint reconstruction service.
-Twice a week during that rotation, the intern assists the second year on call at Regional One Health.
-PGY-2 call is divided between 6 months of trauma call at Regional One and 6 months of East call.
-East call covers Baptist Collierville Hospital, a level 3 ED, and Baptist Children’s Hospital.
-Call at Regional One is divided between 3 months of primary call and 3 months of junior call.
+Campbell Clinic Resident call coverage is divided into multiple call pools by year and rotation.
+PGY-1 residents gain early and in-depth exposure to orthopaedic call while on the 6-week day time Regional One Health consult pager.
+The intern serves as the first call for all orthopaedic consults, and acutely manages high-energy trauma in the emergency setting.
+PGY-2 call is divided between approximately 6 months of trauma call at Regional One, where many high-autonomy cases are performed overnight under the guidance of a senior resident.
+An additional 6 months of “East Call” is also done.
+East call covers Baptist Collierville Hospital, a level 3 ED, Baptist Children’s Hospital, and Methodist Germantown Hospital, a busy community hospital.
 Junior call consists of assisting the senior resident on call and operating at night.
 PGY-3 call is spent primarily covering the Le Bonheur Children’s Hospital; with 3 months of junior call at Regional One while on trauma rotation.
 PGY-4 residents cover Methodist University Hospital, a level 2 ED; and spend 3 months on senior call at Regional One.
-PGY-5 residents during their 3 month call duty at Regional One receive consults from the PGY-2 on primary call, formulate plans for care and operate under the direction of the attending surgeon on call.
+PGY-5 residents during their 3-month call duty at Regional One receive consults from the PGY-2 on primary call, formulate plans for care and operate under the direction of the attending surgeon on call.
 PGY-5s spend 9 months on back-up call where they are available to assist the junior residents on primary call at sites other than Regional One.

 Pediatric Orthopaedics